Utopian governance using generative AI

 A global network and crowdsourcing platform for researchers, educators, practitioners, policymakers, activists, and anyone interested in public participation and democratic innovations

-Theory, methods, case studies
+Theory, methods, and case studies — not necessarily AI-heavy.

 Plurality: The Future of Collaborative Technology and Democracy